aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 Amazon Chime SDK for JavaScript contains easy-to-use APIs for adding frame-by-frame processing to an outgoing video stream.

-Amazon Chime SDK for JavaScript defines a video processing stage as `VideoFrameProcessor`.
-A `VideoFrameProcessor` takes an array of `VideoFrameBuffer`s, applies builder-defined processing and outputs an array of `VideoFrameBuffer`s.
-Processors can be chained by their inputs and outputs.
-The outputs of each processor can be linked to the inputs of the next processor.
-The last processor in the chain must implement `asCanvasImageSource` to return `CanvasImageSource`.

-Once the video is processed in `VideoFrameProcessorPipeline`, it is rendered onto a [HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) and transformed into a [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream).
+Amazon Chime SDK for JavaScript defines a video processing stage as an implementation of the `VideoFrameProcessor` interface, which takes an array of `VideoFrameBuffer`s, applies builder-defined processing, and outputs an array of `VideoFrameBuffer`s.
+The outputs of each processor can be linked to the inputs of the next processor, with the last processor in the chain required to implement `asCanvasImageSource` to return `CanvasImageSource` so that the resulting frames can be rendered onto a [HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) and transformed into a [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream).

-To integrate video processing into meeting session, `VideoTransformDevice` should be used.
+To integrate video processing into meeting session, `VideoTransformDevice` should be used, which internally uses a `VideoFrameProcessorPipeline` to complete the aforementioned linking of stages and final canvas rendering.

 A typical workflow would be:

 1. Create an array of custom `VideoFrameProcessor`s.
-2. Create `VideoTransformDevice` with a `Device` and an array of custom `VideoFrameProcessor`s.
+2. Create a `VideoTransformDevice` from a `Device` and the array of `VideoFrameProcessor`s.
 3. Call `meetingSession.audioVideo.chooseVideoInputDevice` with the `VideoTransformDevice`.

 ### Browser compatibility

-The APIs for video processing in Amazon Chime SDK for JavaScript works in Firefox, Chrome, Chromium-based browsers (including Electron) on desktop and Android operating systems.
+The APIs for video processing in Amazon Chime SDK for JavaScript work in Firefox, Chrome, Chromium-based browsers (including Electron) on desktop, and Android operating systems.
 A full compatibility table is below.
-Currently, the APIs for video processing do not support Safari on iOS devices due to [Webkit Bug](https://bugs.webkit.org/show_bug.cgi?id=181663).
+Currently, the APIs for video processing do not support Safari on iOS devices due to [Webkit Bug 181663](https://bugs.webkit.org/show_bug.cgi?id=181663).
 WebRTC Unified Plan is also required.
 Unified Plan is by default enabled in [MeetingSessionConfiguration.enableUnifiedPlanForChromiumBasedBrowsers](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#enableunifiedplanforchromiumbasedbrowsers).
-If Unified Plan is disabled in the meeting, the call `meetingSession.audioVideo.chooseVideoInputDevice` with the `VideoTransformDevice` will throws error.
+If Unified Plan is disabled in the meeting, the call `meetingSession.audioVideo.chooseVideoInputDevice` with the `VideoTransformDevice` will throw an error.

 |Browser                                                                |Minimum supported version